AccessKey network ACL policy

 Dynamic IP addresses

-• When cloud resources are elastically scaled or automatically reconfigured, their IP addresses can change dynamically.
-You must promptly add the new IP addresses to the network ACL.
+• When cloud resources are elastically scaled or automatically reconfigured, their IP addresses can change.
+You must promptly add the new IP addresses to the network ACL policy.

-• Function Compute: By default, Function Compute uses dynamic public IP addresses, so a fixed IP address cannot be guaranteed.
-You can configure a static public IP address for your function.
+• Function Compute: By default, Function Compute uses dynamic public IP addresses.
+You can configure static public IP addresses.

 Applications deployed outside Alibaba Cloud

-You must manually determine the egress IP addresses of your external application environments.
+Manually confirm the egress IP addresses of your application deployment environment.

 Office network IP addresses

-If you use an AccessKey for local development and debugging, contact your company's network administrator to obtain the egress IP address of your office network.
+If you use an AccessKey for local development and debugging, contact your enterprise network administrator to obtain the egress IP address of your office network.

 Symptoms

-After a network ACL for AccessKeys takes effect, it rejects calls from source IP addresses not on the allowlist.
+After a network ACL policy takes effect, calls from a source IP address outside the allowed range are denied.
 Common error messages include:

 Message: The specified parameter "AccessKeyId.AccessPolicyDenied" is not valid.